 Dental Assistants from Ontario graduating from CDAC accredited programs holding the NDAEB certificate and demonstrating sufficient practice hours are transfer eligible.
 Dental Assistants graduating from other programs holding an NDAEB certificate and having successfully completed a Clinical Practice Evaluation will also be transfer eligible based on sufficient practice hours.
-The Mutual Recognition Agreement now reflects the necessity to accomodate workers from a non regulated jurisdiction.
+The Mutual Recognition Agreement now reflects the necessity to accommodate workers from a non regulated jurisdiction.

 - Mutual Recognition Agreement for Dental Assisting